replikativ/datahike/doc/schema.md

   the value for this attribute with upsert enabled)
 - `db/index`: indicates whether an index for the attribute's value should be created as a boolean
+- `db/isComponent`: indicates that an attribute of type `:db.type/ref` references a subcomponent of the entity that has the attribute (for cascading retractions)
+- if `:db/valueType` is `:db.type/tuple`, one of:
+  - `db/tupleAttrs`: a collection of attributes that make up the tuple (for [composite tuples](https://docs.datomic.com/on-prem/schema/schema.html#composite-tuples))
+  - `db/tupleTypes`: a collection of 2-8 types that make up the tuple (for [heterogeneous fixed length tuples](https://docs.datomic.com/on-prem/schema/schema.html#heterogeneous-tuples))
+  - `db/tupleType`: the type of the tuple elements (for [homogeneous variable length tuples](https://docs.datomic.com/on-prem/schema/schema.html#homogeneous-tuples))

 ### Supported value types